ruby-rdf/rdf-ldp/CONSTRAINED_BY.md

 HTTP PATCH
 -----------

-We currently support HTTP PATCH only with the LDPatch format.
-PATCH requests must have a content type header specifying `text/ldpatch`.
-SPARQL UPDATE and/or SPARQLPatch support is planned for future development.
+We currently support HTTP PATCH with the LDPatch and SPARQL Update formats.
+PATCH requests must have a content type header specifying `text/ldpatch` or `application/sparql-update`. `400 Bad Request` is given if the respective engine determines that the request body is malformed.

 ----